-David Frum is a senior editor at the Atlantic and a former chairman of the British think tank, Policy Exchange.
+David Frum is a staff writer at the Atlantic.
+From 2014 through 2017, he served as chairman of the board of trustees of the leading UK center-right think tank, Policy Exchange.
 In 2001-2002, he served as speechwriter and special assistant to President George W. Bush.
-He is a regular guest on CNN, MSNBC, and the BBC.

 Frum is the author of nine books, most recently TRUMPOCRACY: The Corruption of the American Republic (HarperCollins, 2018), a New York Times bestseller.
 His first book, Dead Right, won praise from William F. Buckley as “the most refreshing intellectual experience in a generation” and from Frank Rich in the New York Times as “the smartest book written from the inside about the American conservative movement.”

 He and his wife Danielle Crittenden Frum live in Washington DC and Wellington, Ontario.
 They have three children.